Storage of ceramic caps of beer bottlesOver the years I

 Fig. 9 ![]() |

-idea for storing ceramic bottle caps and to fix them in an ordered way
+storing ceramic bottle caps and to fix them in an ordered way is the

-The lower tips of the ceramic caps easily can be inserted into the
+caps.
+The lower tips of the ceramic caps easily can be inserted into

 ![]() |